 A recent report by the Electoral Reform Society says that 115 peers claim £1.3m despite not speaking in Lords for nine months.
 I’m happy to say that I’m not one of them.
-I spoke nearly a hundred times last year and as the only Green in the room (i.e. the Lords), I’m in a unique position to raise issues that are often ignored.
+I spoke nearly a hundred times last year and as the only Green in the room (the only Green Party peer), I’m in a unique position to raise issues that are often ignored.
 From civil liberties to the use of pesticides, I can influence what issues are discussed.
 Continue reading “Fewer Lords is no guarantee of improved efficiency”

 Today, the government revealed that they are reaching for the Henry 8th powers, which are the nearest this country comes to making law by Ministerial diktat.
 The Lords has to do everything in its power to fight this government power grab.
 Continue reading “Lords must fight government power grab”

 I have written to every member of the Lords outlining the reasons why they should support the transformation to a democratically elected second chamber.
 This would use proportional representation to elect a new house, but keep many existing peers as non-voting experts.